DaHormes/aws-secure-infrastructure/README.md

    terraform destroy
 ```
    - Only do this when you are done with project.
-   - If it is just a portfolio project like mine, then destroy after documentation to avoid incuring cost.'''
+   - If it is just a portfolio project like mine, then destroy after documentation to avoid incuring cost.